- Apply Now

-Full time teachers with a year of experience may earn an 18-hour Certificate in the Teaching of Writing.
-Interested teachers should start by applying to the Eastern Illinois Writing Project; completion of that summer program provides 6 hours of graduate credit.
+Full-time teachers with a year of experience may earn an 18-hour Certificate in the Teaching of Writing (CTW).
+Interested teachers should start by applying to the Eastern Illinois Writing Project (ENG 5585), a 4-week course that provides 6 hours of graduate credit.
 All 18 credits from the CTW apply to the MA degree if students determine to continue their studies.
 Contact Dr. Marjorie Worthington (Graduate Coordinator) for more information -- email@example.com